JaroslavTulach/matrixultimate/README.md

 connected to the actual `C` functions.

 Nice, but the overhead of *boundary crossing* is huge.
 It takes more than three seconds to compute the result for matrix 512x512 and that is too slow.
-In case you are interested, download [GraalVM](http://graalvm.org) version 1.0.0 RC6 or newer and execute:
+In case you are interested, download [GraalVM](http://graalvm.org) and execute:
 ```bash
 MatrixUltimate$ JAVA_HOME=/pathto/graalvm mvn process-classes exec:exec@run-test
 ```